Mt. Moriah Plantation | North Carolina | c. 1830s

 In 1827, Dr. Philips bought land in Edgecombe County where he would build a Masonic Lodge and start his plantation.
 The lodge was named Mt.
 Moriah and the plantation followed suit.
 At this time, he relocated a cabin from nearby that had been built between 1810-14.
 This original home now comprises the backside of the house.

 In 1834, he married Harriet Amanda Burt, daughter of William and Susan Burt of Nash County.
 The couple would have 5 daughters and 5 sons together and in 1850, work began to considerably enlarge the home to accommodate this large and affluent family.
 The greatest additions were to the front of the house which was completed in a Greek Revival style just in time for James and Harriet’s oldest daughter Sally’s wedding in December of 1851.

 As James continued to grow his plantation, he eventually amassed 3,000 acres and according to the 1860 census, enslaved 80 people.

-The farm has remained in the family to this day who do what they can to keep it up, despite extensive fire damage from a lightning strike.
+The farm has remained in the family to this day who do what they can to keep it up, despite fire damage to one wing of the house from a lightning strike.

 **THIS IS A PRIVATE HOME AND NOT OPEN TO THE PUBLIC**